 Easton's Illustrated Bible Dictionary also has some interesting comments regarding this incident.
 It states that David acted out of pride and a desire to glorify himself.
 He had come to the point in his life where he was relying far more on his own strength and that of his army rather than on God.

 After his sin, God told David to choose one of three ways to be punished.
 The first way was to have a famine throughout the land for seven years.
 The second choice of correction was to flee from his enemies for three months.
 David knew what this was like, as he had many times fled from Saul and even had to flee from his son Absalom.

-The third way of being punished was three days of pestilence (a deadly epidemic) upon the land.
+The third way he was offered for carrying out a census was three days of pestilence (a deadly epidemic) upon the land.
 The king choose to, as he put it, 'fall into the hands of the Lord,' which meant the pestilence.
 Ten of thousands died throughout Israel until the death angel was stopped just before entering Jerusalem.
 David pleaded for mercy and was told to build an altar to God on a particular threshing floor (2Samuel 24:16 - 18).
 The pestilence was thus halted.

-It would be the threshing floor location on which David appeased God, and ended he and nation being punished, that another momentous event would take place!
+It would be at threshing floor location on which David appeased God and stayed the death angel that another momentous event would take place!
 His sacrifice for taking a census took place on Mount Moriah.
-This is the same mount where Abraham was to sacrifice his son Isaac (Genesis 22:2).
+This is the same mount where Abraham's faith was testing through the planned sacrifice of his son Isaac (Genesis 22:2).
 It is also the exact spot chosen by King Solomon to build God's magnificent temple (2Chronicles 3:1).